Sabine Bohlmann

-Sabine Bohlmann (born 5 March 1969) is a German actress, perhaps most famous as the German voice of Lisa and Maggie Simpson on The Simpsons.
+Sabine Bohlmann (born 5 March 1969) is a German actress.
+She is the German voice of Lisa and Maggie Simpson on The Simpsons.
 She is most active in dubbing children's television.
 In the 1980s and 1990s, there was hardly any dubbed children's show, in which she was not to be heard at least as a "guest voice".
 Due to her very high and soft voice she is often used to dub young children and teenagers.
-Bohlmann also works as a writer, and has written six books.
+Bohlmann also works as a writer, and has written over fifty children's books in German since 2015.